Counter-Bureaucracy

 Traffic on the Jalalabad – Kabul road Christmas 2009.
 Traffic has always flowed freely on this vital route despite periodic low level attacks aimed mainly at fuel tankers.

 What is important to note about the efforts described above is that both involve Special Forces.
-Those missions could easily be accomplished with line infantry (augmented with the same specialists the SF teams are using).
-But the SF guys have an advantage and that is they are experts in the next revolutionary doctrine in military affairs: counterbureaucracy.
+Line infantry could easily accomplish those missions (augmented with the same specialists the SF teams are using).
+But the SF guys have an advantage: they are experts in the next revolutionary doctrine in military affairs: counterbureaucracy.
 A recent Belmont Club post tells the story best.
 Here is the money quote:

 In other words, they wanted to give the troops a chance against the bureaucracy.
 In that fight, the troop’s main weapon was the habitual relationship, a word which apparently signifies the informal networks that soldiers actually use to get around the bureaucracy.
 If done by the book most everything might actually be impossible.
 Only by performing continuous expedients is anything accomplished at all.